Solce001/solce_strudel_reactor/README.md

 - Admittedly, some controls and inputs seem like a bit of a funky pairing.
 I hear ya.
 I agree!
 But you can't lie that it demonstrates a great range of my boostrap and react mastery (and this is an assessable piece, so the rubric reigns supreme)

 ## Can I see a live demo video?
-I thought you'd never ask:
+I thought you'd never ask: https://youtu.be/32sx49sS4DY

 ## Wow, that was fantastic!
 I would love to give you so many bonus points!
 Thank you, thank you kindly.
-For my humble work I'd appreciate a few bonus points for bringing some enthusiasm to the table.
+For my humble work I'd appreciate a few bonus points for bringing some enthusiasm and spunk to the table.
+- 3 points for the comedic editing
+- 1 point for the great personality and riveting commentary throughout
+- 1 point for the sick beats
+- 1 point for the glasses?

 ## DJ Solce, those are some gnarly beats.
 Where can I hear more?
 Right where the rightful owners share their work.
 Song code is Overlord Mark's remix of a track by Algorave Dave found here: https://www.youtube.com/watch?v=ZCcpWzhekEY